InvertGames/uFrame.Documentation/pages/events.md

 # Events

-Events are simple classes that contain simple data.
+Events are [Simple Classes](nodes/simple-class-node) that contain simple data.
 It's similar to C# `EventArgs` class that you use to pass data along with the events.

 Example event used to pass a reference of a newly created enemy to a subscriber (for eg. a Service).